larryhastings/correlate/README.md

 For every match where neither of the two values have been used in a match yet, it counts that as a "match" and adds it to the output.
 (This assumes `reuse_a` and `reuse_b` are both `False`.
-Also, this is a little bit of an oversimplification; see the section about the *Match Boiler* below.)
+Also, this is a little bit of an oversimplification; see the [*Match Boiler*](#choosing-which-matches-to-keep-the-greedy-algorithm-and-the-match-boiler) section below.)

-One important detail: **correlate** is 100% deterministic.
+One important detail: **correlate** strives to be 100% deterministic.
 Randomness can creep in around the edges in Python programs; for example, if you ever iterate over a dictionary, the order you will see the keys will vary from run to run.
-**correlate** eliminates these sources of randomness.
+**correlate** eliminates every source of randomness it can.
-Given the exact same inputs, it performs the same operations in the same order and produces the same result, every time.
+As far as I can tell: given the exact same inputs, it performs the same operations in the same order and produces the same result, every time.

 There are a number of concepts involved with how the **correlate** algorithm works, each of which I'll explain in exhausting detail in the following sub-sections.

-## **correlate's** Six Passes And Big-O Complexity
+### **correlate's** Six Passes And Big-O Complexity

 Here's a high-level overview of how **correlate** performs one correlation.